phdenzel/phdenzel.github.io/_posts/2018-03-21-web-dev-with-jekyll.md

 However, I like to use my own folder structure (not unsimilar to the default one, yet slightly different).
 If you're searching for a skeleton project copy the `dev-std` from my [GitHub repository](https://github.com/phdenzel/dev-std).

-In my projects, Jekyll was immensely helpful when I added the flag `jekyll serve --watch`, which has the consequence that changes to the source code are immediately recompiled and a quick refresh (on Chrome for macOS with ⌘R) of the browser reveils the effect of those changes.
+In my projects, Jekyll was immensely helpful when I added the flag `jekyll serve --watch`, which has the consequence that changes to the source code are immediately recompiled and a quick refresh (on Chrome for macOS with ⌘R) of the browser reveals the effect of those changes.

 #### Settings